sfigg/commercialization-public/docset/sxs/windows-10-deployment-for-oems.md

 ### Adding drivers

-Note: For automated solution to this section, please refer to the Imaging Servicing Script found in USB-B\Windows10_IST\Windows10_IST.ps1.
+Note: For an automated solution to this section, please refer to the Imaging Servicing Script found in USB-B\Windows10_IST\Windows10_IST.ps1.

 1. Adding driver packages (.inf files) one by one.
 SampleDriver\driver.inf is a **sample** driver package that is specific to the computer model.
 (Type a specific driver path). **If there are multiple driver packages please skip to the next step**.